mui/material-ui/docs/src/pages/getting-started/faq/faq-ru.md

 If you are seeing a warning message in the console like the one below, you probably have several instances of `@material-ui/styles` initialized on the page.

 > It looks like there are several instances of `@material-ui/styles` initialized in this application.
-This may cause theme propagation issues, broken class names, specificity issues, and makes your application bigger without a good reason.
+This may cause theme propagation issues, broken class names, specificity issues, and make your application bigger without a good reason.

 ### Возможные причины